ddeutils/ddeutil-workflow/docs/api/traces.md

 ### `get_trace`

-Factory function that returns a `TraceManager` instance with handlers configured from the core configuration.
+Factory function that returns a `Trace` instance with handlers configured from the core configuration.

 !!! example "Dynamic Trace Creation"